Concave polygon: Polygon

 It is always possible to partition a concave polygon into a set of convex polygons.
 A polynomial-time algorithm for finding a decomposition into as few convex polygons as possible is described by Chazelle & Dobkin (1985).

-A triangle can never be concave, but there exist concave polygons with n sides for any n > 3.
+According to Euclidean geometry, a triangle can never be concave, but there exist concave polygons with n sides for any n > 3.
 An example of a concave quadrilateral is the dart.

 At least one interior angle does not contain all other vertices in its edges and interior.

 The convex hull of the concave polygon's vertices, and that of its edges, contains points that are exterior to the polygon.